A positivity preserving numerical scheme for the alpha-CEV process: Appendix

-\begin{proof} In the following, we apply the It\^o formula to estimate the inverse moments of $X$.
-We extend the arguement in Lemma 4.1 of Bossy and Diop \cite{BossyDiop}.
+\begin{proof}[{\bf Proof of Lemma \ref{CEV:inverse:moments}}] In the following, by extending the argument in Lemma 4.1 of Bossy and Diop \cite{BossyDiop}, we apply the It\^o formula to estimate the inverse moments of $X$.
 Let us consider a sequence of stopping times $(\tau_m)_{m\in\mathbb{N}^+}$ given by $\tau_m = \inf\{s\leq T: X_s\leq m^{-1}\}$.
-Then by applying the It{\^o} formula to the stopped process $(X^{\tau_m})^{-p}$, we obtain
+Then by applying the It{\^o} formula, see for example Theorem 4.4.7 in \cite{Applebaum}, to the stopped process $(X^{\tau_m})^{-p}$, we obtain

 where we set